sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.17_Schedule_Custom_Event](/assets/images/DC_Lab.12.17_Schedule_Custom_Event10.png)

 - Edit the first SMS node as described below & click Save.

 	- In Destination Type select msisdn
 	- In Destination enter $(n2.customEvent.destination)
 	- In From Number drop-down menu select the SMS number from where you wish to send the SMS.
 	- In Message Type select Text.
 	- In Message enter “Hi $(n2.customEvent.name), we would like to remind you that your appointment is tomorrow!”

 ![DC_Lab.12.17_Schedule_Custom_Event](/assets/images/DC_Lab.12.17_Schedule_Custom_Event11.png)

 - Edit the second Email node as described below & click Save.

 	- In Destination Type select Email Id.
 	- In Destination enter the email address from an administrator (who will be notified in case of issues).
 	- In From Name enter “Booking Error”
 	- In Email Type select Text
 	- In Subject enter “Error message from AppointmentReminder flow”
-- In Message enter
+	- In Message enter.

 	“Something went wrong with the scheduled message that contained following data:
 	 Type = $(n2.customEvent.type)
 	 Name = $(n2.customEvent.name)
 	 Destination = $(n2.customEvent.destination)
 	 The message has not been delivered.”

 ![DC_Lab.12.17_Schedule_Custom_Event](/assets/images/DC_Lab.12.17_Schedule_Custom_Event12.png)